Ten0/homeassistant_python_typer/README.md

 ## Repeatable read

-This projects has a repeatable-read layer on the state.
+The types provided by this project have a repeatable-read layer on the `state()`.

 What this means is, when you read the state of the same object twice in the same event handling, you are guaranteed to get the same result, avoiding cases where an entity's state would change in the middle of handling an event, which could otherwise potentially lead to insidious race bugs.
-In additions it avoids calling the appdaemon async machinery if reading the state of the same entity multiple times.
+In addition, this approach avoids calling the appdaemon async machinery if reading the state of the same entity multiple times.
-This allows writing code such as `sensor.is_on()` multiple times in the same event handling without fear of dramatic consequences.
+This allows writing code such as `sensor.is_on()` multiple times in the same event handling without fear of weird bugs or significantly worse perf, so you may write the code in just the way that feels the most readable.

-In practice this means you can consider each event to be handled with a "snapshot" view of entities states (which although not completely correct because of possible reordering across entities is the easiest way to see it).
+In practice this means you should consider each event to be handled with a "snapshot" view of entities states (which although not completely correct because of possible reordering across entities is the easiest way to see it).

 The downside of this is that for correctness, it's required to manually clear the state cache (`self.ha.hapt.clear_caches()`) **if using native appdaemon callbacks**.
 [Example](https://github.com/Ten0/homeassistant_python_typer/blob/be354da32c4a7c6f0911058943fc40c6fb860cd4/examples/thermostat.py#L75-L78).